jeffboody/libbfs/readme.md

 Use bfs\_file\_attrClr() to remove a specific attribute (key) from a file.

-C Prototype
+C Prototype:

 	int bfs_file_attrClr(bfs_file_t* self,
 	                     const char* key);

+Return Value:

+* bfs\_file\_attrClr: Returns 1 on success, or 0 on error.

 Listing Blobs
 -------------

 Use bfs\_file\_blobList() to enumerate all blob names within a file.
 This function utilizes a callback function to deliver each blob name to you.
-Important: Avoid calling BFS functions from within the callback function to prevent deadlocks.

 Optional Filtering: You can optionally provide a search pattern to filter the listed blobs based on their names.
 BFS